abhinav191220/AI-Weather-Predictor/README.md

 > **A Lightweight, Zero-Dependency Weather Forecasting Tool built in Python.**

 ## 🚀 Overview
-The **Daily AI Weather Predictor** is a desktop application designed to track and forecast local weather conditions.
+The ** AI Weather Predictor** is a desktop application designed to track and forecast local weather conditions.
 It allows users to log daily Temperature, Humidity, and AQI (Air Quality Index) data, then uses a custom-built machine learning algorithm to predict tomorrow's values.

 This project was developed as a challenge to implement **Machine Learning from scratch** using only the Python Standard Library.